gritzko/swarm-ron-docs/README.md

 An implementation is likely to rely on a combination of TCP's sequential delivery and log-structured database guarantees.

-The core contribution of the Swarm protocol is *practicality* in regard to various trade-offs.
+The core contribution of the Swarm protocol is its *practicality* in regard to various trade-offs.
 For example, it is possible to implement a CRDT-based database literally, along the definitions, but that will hardly be practical.
 Swarm arranges primitives in a way to make metadata overhead acceptable, a known hurdle in CRDT-based solutions.
 In particular, Swarm avoids the *explicit* use of version vectors.
 Those turn untenable when every client device runs its own replica.

-Swarm [op format](op.md) is made lightweight enough ([string key](spec.md) - JSON value) to fit key-value storage limitations and to keep overhead low for op-chatty applications.
+Swarm [op format](op.md) is made lightweight enough to fit the limitations of a key-value storage.
+It also keep the overhead low for op-chatty applications.
 For example, realtime collaborative text editors are likely to create one op for one keystroke.

 A good entry point to start studying the Swarm protocol is its [subscription handshakes](handshake.md).